paulrougieux/cobwood/paper/paper.md

 A key advantage of Xarray's approach is the automatic dimension alignment when performing operations between arrays, which simplifies mathematical operations across different data elements.
-As Figure \ref{fig:structure} illustrates, the labeled panel data structure creates a clean, organized data representation that makes the modeling system more accessible to new users.
+As Figure \ref{fig:structure} illustrates, the labelled panel data structure creates a clean, organized data representation that makes the modelling system more accessible to new users.